wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-apps-for-microsoft-teams/includes/04-manage-app-settings-organization-level.md

     -   **Third-party apps:** This setting controls whether users can use third-party apps.
 If you turn off this setting, your users won’t be able to install or use any third-party apps.
 For apps that you allowed, the status shows as **Allowed but disabled org-wide**.

         > [!NOTE]
-    > When T**hird-party apps** is off, [outgoing webhooks](/microsoftteams/platform/webhooks-and-connectors/what-are-webhooks-and-connectors?azure-portal=true) are still enabled for all users, but you can control them at the user level by allowing or blocking the Outgoing Webhook app through app permission policies.
+        > When **Third-party apps** is off, [outgoing webhooks](/microsoftteams/platform/webhooks-and-connectors/what-are-webhooks-and-connectors?azure-portal=true) are still enabled for all users, but you can control them at the user level by allowing or blocking the Outgoing Webhook app through app permission policies.

     -   **New third-party apps published to the store**: This setting controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.